-- senior detention or Assistant Head's detention; - temporary exclusion (suspension); - regulation of the mode of transport used to and from school; - withholding participation in school teams, events or trips; - police involvement; and - permanent exclusion.
+- Monday evening detention or Deputy Head's detention; - temporary exclusion (suspension); - regulation of the mode of transport used to and from school; - withholding participation in school teams, events or trips;

+- police involvement; and - permanent exclusion.

-By using these sanctions the School aims:
+By using these sanctions, the School aims: to make the bully recognise the seriousness of their behaviour and deter them from repeating it;

-- to make the bully recognise the seriousness of their behaviour and deter them from repeating it; - to demonstrate to the school community that bullying is not acceptable, and to deter others from behaving in similar way; and - to help the victim of bullying feel safe again and be assured that the bullying will stop.
+- to demonstrate to the school community that bullying is not acceptable, and to deter othersfrom behaving in similar way; and - to help the victim of bullying feel safe again and be assured that the bullying will stop.